-Hi, I’m Addison, the founder of New Pathways Counseling, and my heart behind starting this practice came from a deep recognition of a need, one I saw over and over again in our community: the lack of accessible, faith-based mental health support.
+Hi, I’m Addison, the founder of New Pathways Counseling.
+My heart behind starting this practice came from a deep recognition of a need, one I saw over and over again in our community: the lack of accessible, faith-based mental health support.
 Through my journey, including both powerful and challenging experiences with counseling, the Lord placed a clear calling on my heart—to create a space where individuals could find healing, hope, and compassionate support rooted in truth and grace.

 New Pathways was born from that vision: to walk alongside individuals, families, and children through some of life’s most painful seasons and offer a new path forward.
 I believe wholeheartedly in the power of clinical excellence and Spirit-led care working together.
 It’s my joy and honor to lead a team that not only meets people where they are but helps them move toward healing with courage, strength, and faith.

-Outside of the counseling room, I love spending time with my family, enjoying the outdoors with my family.
+Outside of the counseling room, I love spending time with my family, enjoying the outdoors.
 Whether you’re just beginning your journey or continuing down the road of healing, I’m so glad you’ve found your way here.

-I’m Kacie, I have a bachelor’s degree in education from Murray State and am currently pursuing a master’s in clinical mental health counseling.
-My goal is to become a Licensed Professional Clinical Counselor.
+I’m Kacie.
+I hold a bachelor’s degree in education from Murray State and a master’s in clinical mental health counseling.
+I am now a Licensed Professional Counselor Associate (LPCA), working toward becoming a Licensed Professional Clinical Counselor (LPCC).

 For the past five years, I have taught science at Graves County Middle School.
 What I loved most about teaching was the privilege of learning my students’ life stories.
 My goal was to create a safe place so that students knew they were cared for, could talk through their problems, and express their feelings.